Superbstingray/UdonPlayerPlatformHook/README.md

 ## Other

 Doesn't currently work with CyanEmu due to it not supporting origin tracking.
+Testing will need to be done in game.